bluebird75/luaunit/doc/index.rst

 The steps are the following:

 * update luaunit with the desired functionality, ready for a release
+* update the version number in luaunit.lua
+* update the version number in doit.py
 * check that all tests pass on all supported lua versions

 .. code-block:: shell